Jeepers Creepers: Reborn

-Jeepers Creepers: Reborn is a 2022 supernatural horror film directed by Timo Vuorensola (in his American debut) and written by Jake Seal and Sean-Michael Argo.
-The film is a reboot of Victor Salva's Jeepers Creepers trilogy intended to set up a new trilogy.
-Starring Sydney Craven and Imran Adams, with "special appearances" from Dee Wallace and Gary Graham, it was released worldwide by Screen Media Films (alongside 101 Films in the UK) on September 19, 2022.
+Jeepers Creepers: Reborn is a 2022 supernatural horror film serving as a reboot of the Jeepers Creepers film series and the fourth installment overall.
+The film was directed by Timo Vuorensola, and written by Jake Seal and Sean-Michael Argo.
+Starring Sydney Craven, and Imran Adams, with "special appearances" from Dee Wallace and Gary Graham, it follows a young man and woman who travel to a horror festival, with the latter becoming a target for a dark purpose by a reawakened creature called "the Creeper".

-The film was critically panned and became the subject of a lawsuit by Myriad Pictures, who claim ownership of the rights after producing the previous films, and were not notified of the film's production.
+Jeepers Creepers: Reborn was released worldwide by Screen Media Films on September 19, 2022, and was critically panned for its production values, lack of scares, and performances.
+Additionally, the film became the subject of a lawsuit by Myriad Pictures, who claim ownership of the rights after producing the previous films, and were not notified of the film's production.
+The film is widely considered one of the worst horror films ever made and one of the worst films of all time.

 Plot

 An elderly couple is driving through the Florida countryside when an old truck tailgates them before passing.
 They observe the driver next to an abandoned church placing what appears to be a body wrapped in a blood-stained sheet into a large pipe sticking out of the ground.
 After the truck causes them to run off the road, they turn around to investigate the pipe and are horrified by what is inside.

 In 2021, millennial couple Chase and Laine travel to the Horror Hound festival in rural Louisiana.
 Chase is a paranormal fanatic, taking a special interest in the local urban legend of "the Creeper", a creature that every 23 years, for 23 days, kills and eats hundreds of people before disappearing.
 Chase plans to propose marriage to Laine on their trip, and unbeknownst to him, Laine believes she is pregnant.
 Meanwhile, the Creeper awakens and begins to feed in order to increase its strength.
 Stopping at a gift shop, Laine has a premonition when she touches a mysterious artifact.
 Owner Lady Manilla gives cryptic messages to the couple.
 At the hotel, Laine takes a pregnancy test but is interrupted when a crow slams into the window.
 The couple then depart for the festival.